-Finding, attracting and ultimately hiring the best candidates can be a competitive affair.
-To succeed, not only should the jobs being posted be well written and optimised but special care should be taken when deciding how to engage with candidates that apply.
-Hiring successfully can be an iterative process but there are some best practices that can provide benefits going forward.
+Finding, attracting, and ultimately hiring the best candidates can be highly competitive.
+To succeed, jobs should not only be well written and optimized, but special care should also be taken when deciding how to engage with applicants.
+Hiring successfully can be an iterative process; however, there are best practices that can deliver long-term benefits.

-Candidates that have a great experience will have a positive impression of the company’s brand.
-They will also be more likely to recommend any open positions to their network, respond more positively if they did not succeed in their application or reapply for other available positions.
+Candidates who have a great experience will develop a positive impression of the company’s brand.
+They are also more likely to recommend open positions to their network, respond positively even if they are not selected, or reapply for other available roles.

 First impressions

-In most cases, your opportunity to start directly influencing the candidate’s experience will begin once their application has been received.
-Prior to this, their impression of the company will largely be formed by the brand, the job description as well as the application process itself.
+In most cases, your opportunity to directly influence the candidate’s experience begins once their application has been received.
+Prior to this, their impression of the company is largely shaped by your employer brand, the job description, and the application process itself.

-As part of our basic features, candidates are automatically sent a confirmation email containing the details of their application by default.
-While this helps to ensure that candidates are aware that they applied successfully, it also represents a great opportunity to engage with them.
+As part of our core features, candidates are automatically sent a confirmation email with the details of their application by default.
+While this ensures that candidates are aware that they applied successfully, it also represents a great opportunity to engage with them.

-For example, if the interview process contains a video component (for example a video interview), candidates should be informed beforehand so that they can ensure that they will have access to the relevant equipment in advance.
-Here’s a short example:
+For example, if the interview process includes a video component, such as a video interview, candidates should be informed in advance so they can ensure they have access to the necessary equipment.
+Below is a short example:

 Hi!